-Social Selling was a hot topic at Inbound 15, and one of the more talked about concepts trending on social media during the conference.
+Social Selling with Inbound marketing was a hot topic at Inbound 15, and one of the more talked about concepts trending on social media during the conference.
 The main takeaway that we were able to interpret was as follows: If you want your team to embrace social selling then you need to show them the benefits in very clear and precise terms.
 This process can make or break your team's success with social selling.

 According to HubSpot (who are experts in the matter) just 25 percent of salespeople know how to use social media to sell.
 That's potentially a problem for your organization.
 If you want your business to reap the benefits of social selling, your employees need to understand why it's useful, and how to execute it effectively.
 Wouldn't it all be easier if you knew what to say and whom to approach in advance?

 That pain point is what social selling alleviates, and in turn, allows for a greater degree of service, communications and personalization.
 Most businesses now consider social media to be a tool primarily for brand awareness.
 This thinking is does not fully recognize the real power of social media as a driver of leads and revenue.

 Businesses today need a strategy for social selling if they want to build lasting relationships with buyers online.
 Here's how to get started: (marketingprofs.com)

 - Make an effort to listen twice as much as you speak